-By Max Miso.
-Last Updated 10th May 2022.
+By Stephen Kane.
+Last Updated 30th May 2023.
 No matter the circumstances which lead to it, suffering an amputation or the loss of a limb can be a devastating form of injury and result from some of the most serious types of accident which personal injury solicitors see.
 They will often result from severe road traffic accidents, or accidents in the workplace, or in rare instances, be the result of medical negligence.
 They can also result from illnesses going untreated, or due to complications arising from the treatment of certain conditions such as peripheral arterial disease and diabetes.

 Under any circumstances, the loss of a limb or a partial amputation is distressing and traumatic and it can have a vast impact on your life.
 Whilst the partial amputation of a finger or a toe could be recovered from in shorter periods of time, the loss of a limb can have a large effect on your independence, mobility, ability to work and enjoy many other activities.

 Select A Section

 - When And Why An Amputation May Be Necessary

 - Amputation Compensation – What Else Can You Claim For?

 - Common Types Of Accidents Resulting In Amputation Or Loss Of Limb